ncclementi/ibis_duckdb_geospatial_scipy2024/README.md

 # Ibis + DuckDB geospatial: a match made on Earth

-This repo containse the demos and link to slides for the Ibis + DuckDB geospatial talk.
+This repo contains the demos and link to slides for the Ibis + DuckDB geospatial talk.

 How to download and cite the slides: